Aiven-Open/journalpump/README.rst

 The ``tags`` setting can be used to enter optional tag values for the metrics.

+The ``prefix`` setting can be used to enter an optional prefix for all metric names.

 Metrics sending follows the `Telegraf spec`_.

 .. _`Telegraf spec`: https://github.com/influxdata/telegraf/tree/master/plugins/inputs/statsd